mmore500/AvidaGeneDupe/review/2025-06-07-coverletter-plosbio.md

 We find that gene duplication promotes *de novo* evolution of complex phentoypic traits via neo-functionalization.
 This effect is limited to complex traits, with adaptive evolution of simpler traits exhibiting no benefit beyond the effect of increased genome length alone.
 <!-- We find the adaptive benefit of gene duplication to be strongest in enabling adaptive evolution of complex, rather than simple, traits. -->
-Through step-by-step analysis of lineage histories, we trace an outsized fraction of coding sites for novel complex traits back to duplicated regions; similarly, this effect is specific to complex traits, not being observed for simple traits.
+Through step-by-step analysis of lineage histories, we trace an outsized fraction of coding sites for novel complex traits back to duplicated regions; similarly, this effect is also specific to complex traits, not being observed for simple traits.

 **What is the nature of the evidence you provide in support of your conclusion?**